oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

 1. Check the log files in `logHome`.

-By default, the Operator persists the log files for the introspector job, RCU logs, and Weblogic servers logs in `domain.spec.logHome`
+By default, the Operator persists the log files for the introspector job, RCU logs, and WebLogic servers logs in `domain.spec.logHome`
 (default: /share/logs/<domain uid>).

 If there are errors, the related output files can be found in the `logHome` directory.
 For example: